-'Global Debt' is explained in detail and with examples in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Global Debt' is explained in detail and with examples in the Corporate Finance edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Global debt is an issue that has become especially troublesome since the financial crisis of 2007-2009.
 Eight years following this crash and Great Recession, the planet is experience a debt problem that has never before been seen in the whole history of the world.